Uquinix/uqis/meta/service-script-guide.md

 # Syntax of Service Scripts

 Service scripts are shell scripts.
-OpenRC aims at using only the standardized POSIX sh subset for portability reasons.
+UQIS aims at using only the standardized POSIX sh subset for portability reasons.
 The default interpreter (build-time toggle) is `/bin/sh`, so using for example mksh is not a problem.

-OpenRC has been tested with busybox sh, ash, dash, bash, mksh, zsh and possibly others.
+UQIS has been tested with busybox sh, ash, dash, bash, mksh, zsh and possibly others.
 Using busybox sh has been difficult as it replaces commands with builtins that don't offer the expected features.

-The interpreter for service scripts is `#!/sbin/openrc-run`.
+The interpreter for service scripts is `#!/sbin/uqis-run`.
 Not using this interpreter will break the use of dependencies and is not supported. (iow: if you insist on using `#!/bin/sh` you're on your own)